wombleton/gitlaw-nz/acts/R/Racing Act 2003.md

     (4) Without limiting subsection (3), reasonable grounds exist for the purposes of that subsection if the defendant proves that he or she had sighted an evidence of age document of the person to whom the charge relates, indicating that the person was 18 years or over.

-    (5) Every person who commits an offence against this section is liable on summary conviction to,---
+    (5) Every person who commits an offence against this section is liable on conviction to,---

     *   (a) in the case of an offence against subsection (1)(a), a fine not exceeding $500: